Octa Sponsors High-Level Teaching Material And Covers IGCSE Exam Fees For Students From Ideas Academy

-(MENAFN- Media OutReach Newswire) KUALA LUMPUR, MALAYSIA - Media OutReach - 16 October 2023 - The international brokerage service Octa sponsored the Cambridge curriculum IGCSE exam fees for 16 students of Malaysia's Ideas Academy.
-Not only that-to prepare these students for the exams, their teachers naturally need to use the latest versions of textbooks.
+KUALA LUMPUR, MALAYSIA - Media OutReach - 16 October 2023 - The international brokerage service Octa sponsored the Cambridge curriculum IGCSE exam fees for 16 students of Malaysia's Ideas Academy.
+Not only thatto prepare these students for the exams, their teachers naturally need to use the latest versions of textbooks.
 That is where Octa came in once again by also sponsoring the purchase of these new Cambridge textbooks.

 The students are expected to pass the exams in the following subjects: English, mathematics, physics, chemistry, ICT, business studies, accounting, and economics.
 Each student needs to pass at least 5 subjects.
 The exams are planned to take place in Autumn 2023.